-Integrated Safety and Reliability Analysis using OBDDs
+Integrated Safety, Reliability and Diagnosability Analysis using OBDD-s

-The primary difficulty in safety and reliability analysis is combinatorial explosion.
+The primary difficulty in safety, diagnosability, and reliability analysis is combinatorial explosion.
 For example, the generation of a fault tree from the behavioral model requires the exhaustive enumeration of all possible state trajectories that may lead from an initial state (or a set of possible initial states) to a critical state under all fault conditions.
 By representing the Behavioral Model symbolically as an OBDD, the required calculations can be completed symbolically without explicitly enumerating the exponential number of alternatives.